secure-software-engineering/DroidBench/README.md

 * **LocationLeak3**: Similar to LocationLeak1, but the callback handler is in a dedicated class decoupled from the activity using an interface.
 * **MethodOverride1**: Overwrites an internal Android method to hide a leak.
 * **MultiHandlers1**: Contains two activities and two handlers that do not leak any data if the correct activity is used with the correct handler.
+* **Ordering1**: Leaks variable contents before the handler initializing them is even registered.
+* **RegisterGlobal1**: Both source and sink are part of a global (application-level) lifecycle handler.
+* **Unregister1**: Registers and directly unregisters a callback before it can be invoked.
+The code in the callback can thus never leak any data.

 Field and Object Sensitivity
 ----------------------------